Terminus (Doctor Who): Outside references

 The Vanir here are references to the Vanir of Norse mythology.
 Garm was the guard dog of Hel, the land of the dead.

 Commercial releases

 In print

 A novelisation of this serial, written by Stephen Gallagher under the pseudonym "John Lydecker", was published by Target Books in June 1983.
 As with Warriors' Gate the novelisation has no chapters.

 Home media

-Terminus was released on VHS in January 1993.
+Terminus was released on VHS in February 1993.
 It was released as part of the Black Guardian Trilogy DVD on 10 August 2009.
 This serial was scheduled to be released as part of the Doctor Who DVD Files in Issue 140 on 14 May 2014.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.